cosmos512/PyDevoir/README.md

 PyDevoir
 ========

-Homework as I follow a textbook and attempt to learn Python
+Homework as I follow various textbooks and attempt to learn Python